mkrdip/related-posts-widget/readme.txt

 === Related Posts Widget ===
-Contributors: mkrdip
+Contributors: kometschuh, mkrdip
 Donate link: http://mkrdip.me/donate
-Tags: similar posts widget, related posts widget, related posts Requires at least: 3.0
+Tags: category, posts, similar posts, related posts, single category, category recent posts Requires at least: 3.0
 Tested up to: 4.3
-Stable tag: 2.0.1
+Stable tag: 1.0

-Adds a widget that shows posts related to the current post based on tags.
+Adds a widget that shows same posts to the current post.

 == Description ==

-Related Posts Widget shows a list of posts with similar tags to the current post.
+Same Category Posts shows a list of same posts to the current post.
 The widget is only shown on single post pages.
 The Related Post widget only shows & loads it's file in front end when `is_single()` returns `true` & post tag(s) is similar.

 = Features =